ImperialBower/pkcore/docs/EPIC-96_The_Answers.md

 your code.

 Managers love these people.
-They provide magic beans that wash away all the flaws that those pesky developers keep adding to their magic castles of profitability that they see floating by them in the sky.
-The Germans have a wonderful term for it: Luftschlösser... castles in the sky.
+They provide magic beans that wash away all the flaws that those pesky developers keep adding to their magic dreams of profitability that they see floating by in the sky.
+The Germans have a wonderful term for it: [Luftschlösser](https://en.wiktionary.org/wiki/Luftschloss)... castles in the sky.

 When I was starting out 24 years ago, Java was one of those answers.
 Luckily for me, my first gig as a professional programmer was for a company that had a